-The long debate about how to introduce lambda expressions (aka closures) into Java is approaching an important moment: the implementation of lambdas and virtual extension methods was planned to be feature-complete by the end of January 2013 (it’s slipped a little) and officially shipped in JDK 8 the following September.
+The long debate about how to introduce lambda expressions (aka closures) into Java is approaching an important moment: the implementation of lambdas and virtual extension methods is now feature-complete, and is officially due to be shipped in JDK 8 in March 2014.
 The biggest changes in the language since Java 5—at least—are not far away now.

 I’ve started thinking about the new features, partly so that Phil Wadler and I could consider a new edition of our book Java Generics and Collections.
 The material there, especially the material about collections, will need a lot of changes to keep it current when lambda expressions become widely used.

 The new features are not all easy to understand at first, so this FAQ is intended to give you the benefit of my labour in learning about them.
 I hope you find it useful, whether you are already familiar with lambda expressions or encountering them for the first time.
 All comments and contributions are welcome.
 I’m already pleased to acknowledge:

 - the continuing input from the Oracle Java Language and Tools team, especially Stuart Marks; their collaboration is helping to greatly improve the scope and accuracy of this document;

 - Raoul-Gabriel Urma, with whom I’ve had many interesting discussions and who is making a very helpful contribution to the answers.